AlonHor/AlonHor/README.md

 <h1 align="center">Alon Horesh</h1>
 <h3 align="center"><a href="https://alonhoresh.com">My Website</a></h3>

-### A few cool achievements worth mentioning:
-- *At 5th grade I found a **major exploit** in my elementary school's website.
-I reported it and it got fixed by the developers.*
-- *At 9th grade I managed to phish the phone numbers of **all students** in my school (for educational purposes).*

 ### Programming languages I have experience with:
 - [JavaScript](https://www.javascript.com) / [TypeScript](https://www.typescriptlang.org) / [NodeJS](https://nodejs.org)
 - [HTML5](https://en.wikipedia.org/wiki/HTML5) / [CSS](https://en.wikipedia.org/wiki/CSS)